tholok97/tnt-docs/lab0126/lab-solutions.md

 ### Configuring mysql

 Config is under `mariadb.conf.d/50-server.cnf`.
-Opened it and changed the bind-address under `[mysqld]` to 0.0.0.0.
+Opened it and changed the `bind-address` under `[mysqld]` to 0.0.0.0.

-Configured root with new privilidges with `GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION; FLUSH PRIVILEGES;`.
-(To allow root to connect from manager).
+Configured root with new privilides with `GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' IDENTIFIED BY 'dynamitt' WITH GRANT OPTION; FLUSH PRIVILEGES;`.
+(To allow root to connect from manager.
+We undid this after)

 See users with `select * from mysql.user\G`